-The university improved on its No. 8 spot on the list last year.
-It is now tied with the University of California – Santa Barbara right behind the Georgia Institute of Technology and the University of North Carolina – Chapel Hill.
+The university improved on its No. 6 spot on the list last year.
+It is tied with the University of California – Santa Barbara right behind the University of North Carolina – Chapel Hill.

 UF administrators want to climb further up the list to secure a top-5 position, the Gainesville Sun reports.